 How to buy a kite

 Sand Point Head (also known as "Kite Hill") is a grassy knoll overlooking Lake Washington that boasts great views, consistent winds and no trees to trap your kite.
-The spot features an annual Father’s Day Kite Fly, where families bring kites, picnics and catch the breeze together.
+The spot features an annual Father’s Day Kite Fly, where families bring kites and picnics and catch the breeze together.

 While hikers take to this park’s forested trails and scenic beaches, kite fliers head to the wide parade grounds to catch the incoming wind from the north.
-Park at the nature center or the lot off Emerson street, then walk the unpaved trails to this grassy field.
-(Photo at the top right of the page of a toddler kite-flying in Discovery Park courtesy of reader Marta Noble Johnson, who notes, "It's no secret: Discovery Park's meadow beats out the kite hills at Magnuson and Gasworks for best winds.")
+Park at the Environmental Learning Center or the south lot off Emerson street, then walk the unpaved trails to this grassy field.

 What could make the seaside town of Edmonds even more scenic?
 Your kids, running on the sand with a kite in the wind at Marina Beach Park.
 Just south of the Edmonds Marina, this park is the perfect place to fly kites, watch the sunset over the Olympics and have a beach picnic.
-If the tide is high, no worries — there’s a large grassy knoll to fly your kites from.
-(Photo courtesy of knowinspiration/flickr.)
+If the tide is high, no worries — there’s a large grassy knoll to fly your kites from in this case.

 Pick any one of the large, open grassy areas that have nice exposure to southerly winds, though the most popular kiting spot sits on the park’s east side, a stone’s throw from the rock climbing wall.
 You may be joined by colorful paragliders if the wind is truly spectacular.

 Just northeast of Browns Point and Tacoma’s Commencement Bay, this waterfront park’s sandy beach is in just the right place when it comes to wind.
-Low tide unveils a huge stretch of sand, providing plenty of room to run for your kite’s launch and to maneuver once it is in the air.
-Be sure to pack your camera – that shot of your kid flying a colorful kite on beautiful Puget Sound is sure to be frame-worthy.
+Low tide reveals a huge stretch of sand, providing plenty of room to run for your kite’s launch and to maneuver once it is in the air.
+Have your phone ready – that shot of your kid flying a colorful kite on beautiful Puget Sound is sure to be frame-worthy.